Quantifying the unknown impact of segmentation uncertainty on image-based simulations: Results

-EQUIPS then probes the segmentation uncertainty at three probability values: $\mu-\sigma$, $\mu$, and $\mu+\sigma$, which we will call the \textit{standard segmentations} (\cref{fig:workflow:new:percentile}).
+EQUIPS then probes the segmentation uncertainty at three probability values: $\mu-\sigma$, $\mu$, and $\mu+\sigma$, which we will call the standard segmentations (\cref{fig:workflow:new:percentile}).
 Here, $\mu$ is the mean, 50.0 percentile, and $\sigma$ is the standard deviation away from the mean, 15.9 and 84.1 percentiles at $\mu-\sigma$ and $\mu+\sigma$, respectively.
-We chose these particular percentile values to quickly model the uncertainty distribution in a physics quantity using a \textit{characteristic distribution}.
-However, any percentile from the probability map could be used to represent that probability value in the probability distribution.
+We chose these particular percentile values to quickly model the uncertainty distribution in a physics quantity using a characteristic distribution.
+However, any percentile from the probability map could be used to generate an image segmentation representing that probability value.

 For each standard segmentation, we perform a physics simulation to predict the physics quantities (\cref{fig:workflow:new:sim}).
 Each inset in \cref{fig:workflow:new:sim} highlights a region of the domain geometry that undergoes significant alterations.
 These geometry changes impact the physics quantity behavior and, as a result, these changes manifest in the physics quantity uncertainty distribution.
 For example, in the $\mu-\sigma$ case, the middle inset shows a material region that is disconnected from the surrounding region and therefore has low heat flux.
 In contrast, the $\mu+\sigma$ case shows a material region that is fully connected to its neighbors and therefore has a much higher heat flux.